 - Employer Handshake Help Center

-- Email Sara Cornett (firstname.lastname@example.org) as soon as you’ve submitted your Handshake request to post a position with Berea College so that we can approve your request right away!
+- Email email@example.com as soon as you’ve submitted your Handshake request to post a position with Berea College so that we can approve your request right away!

 Step 3: Interested students will submit the application materials according to your specifications.

-- You review the applicants, conduct interviews, contact references if desired, select the intern, and make an offer directly to the candidate.
+- You review the applicants, conduct interviews, contact references if desired, select the intern, and provide a written offer directly to the candidate (see Making an Offer).

-After the offer has been confirmed and accepted, the student will complete an Internship Proposal for course credit with his/her faculty sponsor.
-The proposal outlines the academic side of the experience, and you will receive a copy of it for your records prior to the start of the internship.
+After the offer has been confirmed and accepted, the student will complete a Planning Form with his/her faculty sponsor that outlines the academic part of the experience, and you will receive a copy of it for your records prior to the start of the internship.
 If the internship is an unpaid position, the student may also request funding from the Office of Internships to cover travel and living expenses.

 Once the internship begins, we ask that supervisors: